manymoments/manymoments.github.io/_posts/2022-09-10-provable-broadcast.md

-It means that if a party committed to $v$ in view $k$ due to seeing a Certificate $cert_2(v,k)$ then any leader of any view $>k$, by querying $n-f$ parties, must intersect with one of the $n-2f$ honest holding $cert_1(v,k)$ hence this query must contain $cert_1(v,k)$, and no other $cert_1(v',k)$ can exist (here we use the Unique-Lock-Availability).
+It means that if a party committed to $v$ in view $k$ due to seeing a Certificate $cert_2(v,k)$ then any leader of any view $>k$, by querying $n-f$ parties, must intersect with one of the $n-2f$ honest holding $cert_1(v,k)$ hence this query must contain $cert_1(v,k)$, and no other $cert_1(v',k)$ can exist (here we use the Unique-Lock-Availability property).

 Moreover, the new leader, by sending all the $n-f$ certificates it queried as the proof, and proposing value $v$ from $cert_1(v,k)$ of the highest view $k$ in this set, can prove its proposal is safe. $EV_1$ checks that the proposal is indeed of the highest view, using this proof.
     </p></details>

 *Note 2*: In some protocols, Unique-Lock-Availability is not enough.
 When using Tendermint style view change, if not using a timeout, the new leader may not be aware of all the Lock-Certificates held by honest parties.
 This is called the  **hidden lock problem**.
-HotStuff is a Tendermint style protocol has the property that if any honest party has a Lock-Certificate then the new leader will not miss this lock, even if the new leader just waits for the first $n-f$ responses.
-HotStuff solves this by using Keyed Broadcast.
+HotStuff is a Tendermint style protocol that has the property that if any honest party has a Lock-Certificate then the new leader will not miss this lock, even if the new leader just waits for the first $n-f$ responses.
+HotStuff obtains this property by using *Keyed Broadcast*.

 <details>